Single-Vehicle Car Accidents

 If you were involved in a single-vehicle collision (no other vehicles were involved in the accident), then you could secure coverage from your own policy’s personal injury protection (PIP) or property damage liability (PD).
 Many drivers also possess additional, optional coverages such as bodily injury liability coverage (BI).

-If you were involved in a single-vehicle accident, let a Clearwater personal injury lawyer from Roman & Gaynor evaluate the accident against your policy and help you recover the money you need and deserve.
+If you were involved in a single-vehicle accident, let a Clearwater car accident attorney from Roman & Gaynor evaluate the accident against your policy and help you recover the money you need and deserve.

 Many single-vehicle auto collisions are classified as “run-off-road” (ROR) accidents.
 In these types of accidents, a driver for one reason or another leaves the road and impacts something not on the road such as a light pole, sidewalk or other fixed object.